 During the growing season cut back the leaves of healthy trees to reduce leaf size and intensify fall leaf color.
 To maintain the style you can pinch new shoots regularly.
 This will promote a beautiful network of branches.
 Winter is a good time to prune main branches.

 Fertilize every other week from spring to the end of summer.
 Use nitrogen-free fertilizer during fall.
 There is no need to fertilize during winter.

 Japanese Maple Bonsai Repotting

 Young Japanese Maple bonsai trees need to be repotted annually.
 Well-established maples, that are older than 10 years, should be repotted once every three years in the spring before buds open.
 The best soil to use is Japanese Akadalama clay.

 Japanese Maple Bonsai Pets and Diseases

 Japanese Maple bonsai tree generally is problem-free.
 Make sure to provide good air circulation to avoid powdery mildew development.
 If the tree is stressed, aphids and scale might also be a problem.
-During growing season check leaf surface regularly to catch any problem before it becomes severe.
+During the growing season check the leaf surface regularly to catch any problem before it becomes severe.
 Have a great day.

 Buying Japanese Maple Bonsai

 “Bonsai Boy” has the lowest prices and highest quality bonsai trees you can find.
-This family operated company has been in business since 1993.
+This family-operated company has been in business since 1993.
 It has been really great experience and I feel lucky finding them.
 To buy Japanese Maple click on the links below: